top of page

 “I think it is a tremendous help, because if I'm running late and we're already down the street, I'm not going to turn around and go back home.
 So, I think that it is a benefit for the children, as well as for adults.
 We don't want them to be sick when they're at school, but sometimes, we're humans too.
 We forget.
 It's not that we intend to, you know, forget.
 It's just that’s life.”

-Tell Us Who You Are:
+Tell Us Who You Are: Required

 Thanks for submitting!